harishraaghavdv/EEG-ECG-Signal-Simulation-Tool-/README.md

 ## Support

-For questions, issues, or contributions, please open an issue on GitHub or contact the development team.
+For questions, issues, or contributions, please open an issue on GitHub or contact